Monogatari/Documentation/script-actions/canvas.md

       </td>
       <td style="text-align:left">This function will be called by the <code>hide canvas</code> action to stop
         and remove your canvas.
-In here you should cancel any animations and free up any resources in use by your canvas.</td>
+In here you should cancel any animations and free up any resources in use by your canvas.
+The function receives <code>(layers, props, state, container)</code>
+        as parameters, where <code>this</code> refers to the Monogatari engine instance.</td>
     </tr>
     <tr>
       <td style="text-align:left"><code>resize</code>
       </td>
       <td style="text-align:left"><code>function</code>
       </td>
-      <td style="text-align:left">This functioon will be called every time the window gets resized, it&apos;s
+      <td style="text-align:left">This function will be called every time the window gets resized, it&apos;s
-        useful for reacting to this changes by changing your canvas width and height.</td>
+        useful for reacting to this changes by changing your canvas width and height.
+The function receives
+        <code>(layers, props, state, container)</code> as parameters, where <code>this</code> refers to the
+        Monogatari engine instance.
+Note: This function is only called for canvas objects with <code>background</code> or <code>immersive</code> modes.</td>
     </tr>
   </tbody>
 </table>